-AASB10(Aus4.1),(AG1)
+AASB10(Aus4.1), (AG1) AASB1060 (Appendix C)

-- 66. Not-for-profit entities or entities reporting under the reduced disclosure regime can also apply this relief, provided the entity seeking relief is subject to the same reporting requirements as the parent and is not required to produce full IFRS compliant financial statements.
-Please refer to the table in the Application Guidance to AASB 10 for details. - (I) Stapled securities and dual listed company arrangements
+- 52. Not-for-profit entities or entities reporting under the reduced or simplified disclosure regime can also apply the relief in paragraph 4 of AASB 10, provided the entity seeking relief is subject to the same reporting requirements as the parent and is not required to produce full IFRS compliant financial statements.
+Please refer to the table in the Application Guidance to AASB 10 for details. - 53.
+The preparation of consolidated financial reports by non-reporting entities is discussed in paragraphs 82 and 83. - (g) Stapled securities and dual listed company arrangements

-- 67. The following transactions are business combinations that are achieved by contract alone: - the stapling of equity securities of two or more legal entities, such that the securities cannot traded or transferred independently and those entities have the same owners, and - dual-listed company (DLC) arrangements between two listed legal entities in which their activities are managed under contractual arrangements as a single economic entity while retaining their separate legal identities.
+54. The following transactions are business combinations that are achieved by contract alone:

+- the stapling of equity securities of two or more legal entities, such that the securities cannot traded or transferred independently and those entities have the same owners, and - dual-listed company (DLC) arrangements between two listed legal entities in which their activities are managed under contractual arrangements as a single economic entity while retaining their separate legal identities.

-AASB3(43)(c),
+AASB3(43)(c),(44)

-- 68. AASB 3 Business Combinations specifically includes business combinations that are achieved by contract alone in its scope.
+- 55. AASB 3 Business Combinations specifically includes business combinations that are achieved by contract alone in its scope.
 One of the combining entities must therefore be identified as the parent entity.
 This parent entity will prepare consolidated financial statements in accordance with the general principles in AASB 3 and AASB 10 Consolidated Financial Statements.
 Accordingly, the identifiable assets, liabilities and contingent liabilities of the acquired entity (entities) must be recognised at their fair value.
 However, they will be attributed to non-controlling interest.
 Goodwill will only be recognised where the entity elects to measure the non-controlling interest at fair value.
-Where the non-controlling interest is measured at the proportionate share of the net assets, no goodwill arises - 69.
+Where the non-controlling interest is measured at the proportionate share of the net assets, no goodwill arises. - 56.
 On transition to AASB 10 from AASB 127 Consolidated and Separate Financial Statements, some expressed concern that the new control definition in AASB 10 could prevent stapled entities from preparing consolidated financial statements, despite them falling within the scope of AASB 3.
 In May 2014, the IFRS Interpretations Committee confirmed that this was not the case.
-The combining entity in the stapling arrangement that is identified as the acquirer for the purpose of AASB 3 must prepare consolidated financial statements of the combined entity in accordance with AASB 10.
+The combining entity in the stapling arrangement that is identified as the acquirer for the purpose of AASB 3 must prepare consolidated financial statements of the combined entity in accordance with

-ASIC13/1050 ASIC13/1644 70.
+ASIC13/1050 ASIC13/1644 57.
 In the meantime, ASIC had issued Class Order 13/1050 Financial reporting by stapled entities (amended by CO 13/1644) which preserves the status quo for existing stapled groups, as summarised in the table below, including the transitional relief for pre-IFRS staplings.
 The class order requires some minor additional disclosures to be provided in the financial statements of stapled groups.

-71. In addition to the consolidated financial statements for the stapled group as a whole, each individual stapled entity that is required to prepare financial reports under Chapter 2M of the Corporations Act 2001 must also prepare individual financial statements that cover the entity itself and any subsidiaries controlled by that entity.
-To ease the reporting burden, ASIC has issued ASIC Corporations (Stapled Group Reports) Instrument 2015/838 (formerly class Order 05/642 Combining financial reports of stapled security issuers) which permits issuers of stapled securities to present their financial statements and the consolidated or combined financial statements of the stapled group in adjacent columns in one financial report.
+58. In addition to the consolidated financial statements for the stapled group as a whole that are prepared by the identified acquirer, the other stapled entities that are required to prepare financial reports under Chapter 2M of the Corporations Act 2001 must also prepare individual financial statements that cover the entity itself and any subsidiaries controlled by that entity.
+To ease the reporting burden, ASIC has issued ASIC Corporations (Stapled Group Reports) Instrument 2015/838 which permits issuers of stapled securities to present their financial statements and the consolidated or combined financial statements of the stapled group in adjacent columns in one financial report.
 The instrument also allows directors' reports and directors' declarations to cover more than one stapled issuer provided the directors are the same for all of the entities.